10 Things to Keep in Mind When Shopping for a Discount Furnace

 6. How Much Should Installation Cost for a Discount Furnace?

 Even if you find HVAC equipment on sale, professional installation is essential.
-So, make sure you’re going with both a reputable supplier, as well as an experienced installer.
+So, make sure you’re going with a reputable supplier and an experienced installer.
 Poor installation can ultimately void any furnace warranty coverage you might have, even for full-priced units.
-There’s also the chance that you’ll be dealing with reduced efficiency because of install errors.
+There’s also the chance that you’ll be dealing with reduced efficiency because of installation errors.
 Definitely budget for qualified labor whenever you’re trying to calculate the total cost.

 7. What Certifications and Safety Standards Should You Verify?